meta-layer/meta-sysinit/README.md

 * `s6`

 For `s6` as `SUPERVISION_TYPE` is only one provider available - `s6` itself.
 For `daemontools` as `SUPERVISION_TYPE` it's possible to choose between `daemontools` and `daemontools-encore` as `PREFERRED_PROVIDER`.

+### Recipe

+To use supervision in your recipe for your service, `inherit` from `supervised` and provide appropriate `run` script.
+Default logging is provided automatically.
+See [System::Image::Update](https://github.com/rehsack/meta-jens/tree/master/recipes-multifs/system-image) for example.